jjfumero/jjfumero.github.io/_posts/2022-11-25-flink-tornadovm.md

 ## So, what do we conclude?

 - It is possible to automatically run existing Java big data applications on heterogeneous hardware.
 But it needs a system that is co-designed with the lower-level programming models to run efficiently.
 Co-design involves techniques for code and data morphing, as well as having a JIT compiler for accessing GPU/FPGA memory efficiently.
-- Data representation and memory layout is the key to achieve performance.
+- Data representation and memory layout is the key to achieving performance.
 Things like having the right endianness, padding and alignment can decrease execution time drastically.

 We hope this work can be used as a starting point for designing future big data platforms that want to use accelerators as transparently as possible.
 As mentioned, this blog has shown a summary of the key findings of our VLDB’23 work.
 For all the details, experiments, and benchmarks, you can follow the paper [1].